RCHG/blog_backup/_posts/2014-10-02-matplotlib-intro.md

 ### How to Change the fonts

 There are several possible directories where the matplotlib preference files are stored.
-In my Linux Distribution they are at */home/USER/.matplotlib*, therefore to see if a specific font is avaliable we could write in the terminal>
+In my Linux Distribution they are at */home/USER/.matplotlib*, therefore to see if a specific font is avaliable we could write in the terminal.

 {% highlight bash %}
 more .matplotlib/fontList.cache | grep Gentium